venu-shastri/clean-code-craft/clean-c++.md

 #### Avoid Flag Arguments
 >A flag argument is a kind of argument that tells a function to perform a different operation depending on its value.
 Flag arguments are mostly of type bool, and sometimes even an enumeration
-	- The basic problem with flag arguments is that it introduce two (or sometimes even more) paths  through your function
+	- The basic problem with flag arguments is that it will introduce two (or sometimes even more) paths .
+It means that the function is not doing one thing exactly right, as it should be
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4NzAyNTExOCwtNDcwMDYyMzYzLDgyNT
+eyJoaXN0b3J5IjpbLTE3NTk4NTI2MjIsLTQ3MDA2MjM2Myw4Mj
-Y5NjI1NywtOTAwMzU2OTEzLC0yMzYzMzYwNywxMjQzMzU3OTg4
+U2OTYyNTcsLTkwMDM1NjkxMywtMjM2MzM2MDcsMTI0MzM1Nzk4
-LDE4NDMwMTUyNTYsMTA3MzI4ODkyNywxNzc0OTg4MzA4LDEyND
+OCwxODQzMDE1MjU2LDEwNzMyODg5MjcsMTc3NDk4ODMwOCwxMj
-YzODI2MDYsLTE3MDcwNjgyNywtMTE3NDMyNTIxNSwtMTg1NjY1
+Q2MzgyNjA2LC0xNzA3MDY4MjcsLTExNzQzMjUyMTUsLTE4NTY2
-NDMwNCwtMjg2NDc2NjU3LDE1NTE0MDUzMzYsMTEyOTE1MDg3Ni
+NTQzMDQsLTI4NjQ3NjY1NywxNTUxNDA1MzM2LDExMjkxNTA4Nz
-wxNTgzNDAxNzAxLDEyNjAwMDYwOTYsMTcwNTEzNjU1MCwtMTA0
+YsMTU4MzQwMTcwMSwxMjYwMDA2MDk2LDE3MDUxMzY1NTAsLTEw
-NTIzMTc2M119
+NDUyMzE3NjNdfQ==
 -->